CsBigDataHub/working-with-vim/pages/search.md

 ### Ripgrep and FZF

-The `:grep` search works ok, but a bit verbose and not as smart for searching code.
+The `:grep` search works, but is verbose and blunt tool for searching code.
 I prefer to use [ripgrep](https://github.com/BurntSushi/ripgrep) for search and [fzf](https://github.com/junegunn/fzf) for fuzzy matching.
-Ripgrep by default ignores items in .gitignore, binaries, hidden files, and other bits.
+Ripgrep by default ignores items in .gitignore, binaries, hidden files, and other coding parts.

 See my [Unix is my IDE](https://mkaz.blog/code/unix-is-my-ide/) for the full setup.
 Installing and using both are easier now that binaries are included in recent OS package repostiories.